 Surgical staples are made of steel or titanium.
 They are often used to close shallow incisions.
 They are not used on certain body areas, such as the face and hands.
 This is because these areas have nerves that are close to the surface.

 Skin glue is a special liquid glue that forms a strong bond between the tissues of an incision or cut (laceration).
 Skin glue is used to close minor incisions or cuts.
 It keeps moisture and bacteria from entering the cut or incision.

-Always wash your hands before touching your child's incision.
+Always wash your hands before and after touching your child's incision.